kyma-project/istio/docs/contributor/04-50-istio-metrics.md

 ## Overview

-Istio operator metrics provides metrics about the configuration status of Istio custom resources (CRs) deployed in the cluster.
+Istio Operator provides metrics that indicate the configuration status of Istio custom resources (CRs) deployed in the cluster.
-These metrics help monitor the health and status of Kyma Istio managed Istio installations.
+These metrics help monitor the health and status of Istio installations managed by the Istio module.

 ## Metrics